aag13/configoat/README.md

    ```
    - *config* denotes the path to the main configuration YAML file to start loading the variables from.
    - *env* denotes which environment the variables should be loaded for.
-   - *module* denotes the name of the namespace under which all variables will be made available in the
+   - *module* denotes the name of the namespace under which all variables will be made available for the
    dynamic module access.
 2. To access the configuration variables, you have 2 options.
    - *Dot notation* : You can use the *conf* object to access any variable by providing its full
    *dot notation path* from the root configuration file. *@* below denotes the root of the configuration,
-   the main configuration file.
+   i.e. the main configuration file.
 You can also pass the *conf* variable around like any other variable in python
    and access values like shown below.
    ```python3
    print(conf("@.VARIABLE_NAME"))